SamirTalwar/talks/index.md

 ### The Solution

 There's a solution to both of these: use your type system properly.
 Create classes that wrap strings, and only expose the string itself (or a transformed variation) at the infrastructure level.
 Only split strings when you're ingesting the data, and at no point after.
 Until you need to output anything, don't concatenate at all—just store the data in sensibly-named fields and do all the work at once at the end.
+This helps us re-use code, avoids mixing the business with the underlying technologies and enables us to use our object-oriented programming language as it was designed, by adding methods to objects as more behaviour is required.

 If you have a decent separation between your business logic and your infrastructure code, any code that munges strings belongs in the infrastructure layer, along with your HTTP endpoints, message queue adapters and database connections.
 You don't need them until you need to communicate with a third-party system, just like your adapters.

-So, in summary:

-  * Wrap your strings
-    * Only pass strings to class constructors
-    * Only expose strings at the last possible moment
-  * Keep all string code in your infrastructure layer
+So, in summary, wrap your strings.
+Wrap them as early as possible, and don't expose them until the last possible moment.

 Give it a try.
 I think you'll be pleasantly surprised.